BerkeleyAutomation/gqcnn/docs/source/index.rst

 Development
 -----------
-The package is currently under active development and we hope to have a stable version with ROS package support by June 30, 2017.
+The package is currently under active development.
 Installation has been tested on Ubuntu 12.04, 14.04, and 16.04.

 Please raise all bugs, feature requests, and other issues under the `Github Issues`_.
 For other questions or concerns, please contact Jeff Mahler (jmahler@berkeley.edu) with the subject line starting with "gqcnn development: "